-- The Project Narrative (Sections A-D) together may be no longer than 10 pages. - You must use the four sections/headings listed below in developing your Project Narrative.
+- The Project Narrative (Sections A-E) together may be no longer than 10 pages. - You must use the five sections/headings listed below in developing your Project Narrative.
 You must indicate the Section letter and number in your response, i.e., type "A-1", "A-2", etc., before your response to each question.
 You do not need to type the full criterion in each section.
 You only need to include the letter and number of the criterion.
 You may not combine two or more questions or refer to another section of the Project Narrative in your response, such as indicating that the response for B.2 is in C.1.
 Only information included in the appropriate numbered question will be considered by reviewers.
-Your application will be scored according to how well you address the requirements for each section of the Project Narrative.

-- The number of points after each heading is the maximum number of points a review committee may assign to that section of your Project Narrative.
+Your application will be scored according to how well you address the requirements for each section of the Project Narrative. - The number of points after each heading is the maximum number of points a review committee may assign to that section of your Project Narrative.
 Although scoring weights are not assigned to individual bullets, each bullet is assessed in deriving the overall Section score. - Any cost-sharing proposed in your application will not be a factor in the evaluation of your response to the Evaluation Criteria.

-SECTION A: Population of Focus and Statement of Need (20 points - approximately 2 pages)
+SECTION A: Population of Focus and Statement of Need (25 points - approximately 21⁄2 pages)

-- Identify and describe the proposed geographic catchment area where the project will be implemented and the AI/AN youth that will be impacted by the program.
-Provide a demographic profile of the AI/AN youth within this catchment area in terms of race, ethnicity, federally recognized tribe (if applicable), language, sex, gender identity, sexual orientation, age, and socioeconomic status. - 2.
-Describe the need for this project to increase the capacity within the geographic catchment area to implement, improve, and sustain effective mental health and substance misuse prevention services that will prevent and reduce suicidal behavior and reduce the impact of trauma.
-Include information on service gaps related to mental health, suicide, and substance /misuse prevention and identify all sources of data.
+- Identify and describe the proposed geographic catchment area where the project will be implemented and the population(s) that will be impacted by the infrastructure development in the targeted systems or agencies.
+Provide a demographic profile of the population of focus in the catchment area in terms of race, ethnicity, federally recognized tribe (if applicable), language, sex, gender identity, sexual orientation, age, and socioeconomic status. - 2.
+Document the need to help reduce the onset and progression of substance misuse and its related problems by supporting the development and delivery of community-based substance misuse prevention and mental health promotion services in the proposed catchment area.
+Include information on the service gaps and other problems related to the need for infrastructure development.
+Identify the source of the data.